 3. Indulging in luxury at Wireless Road

-Wireless Road is the Fifth Avenue of Bangkok.
+Wireless Road is on Fifth Avenue in Bangkok.
 It is the home of hotels and spas, high-end shops, embassies, and top restaurants.

 4. Ending the night by sipping a drink at the highest open-air bar

-When dinner time comes, you can head to Mazzaro Boutique to enjoy delicious foods surrounded by great décor and atmosphere at a reasonable price.
-Then, take a short walk for 2 minutes to Sky Bar. located on the rooftop of the second tallest building in Thailand, the Lebua at State Tower hotel, you can get the spectacular scenery of Bangkok and Chao Phraya River when enjoying the exclusive drinks on an open-air bar.
+When dinner time comes, you can head to Mazzaro Boutique to enjoy delicious food surrounded by great décor and atmosphere at a reasonable price.
+Then, take a short walk for 2 minutes to Sky Bar.
+Located on the rooftop of the second tallest building in Thailand, the Lebua at State Tower Hotel, you can get the spectacular scenery of Bangkok and the Chao Phraya River while enjoying exclusive drinks at an open-air bar.